-There you have it folks.
-This amazing team of women have been a gift to my mom and in many ways become an extended part of our family.
+There you have it, folks.
+This amazing team of women has been a gift to my mom and in many ways become an extended part of our family.
 We have been through some tough stuff these last couple years and some major changes have been made.
 Our mom is in her new house back in the town she has always known and loved and she is thriving.
 Yes, we so very much miss the old June, but this is life and we all have to keep on living.
 Our mom is surrounded by an immense amount of love and laughter.
 Flora and Zina make my mom’s world one where it is worth living.

 Flora and Zina from the bottom of my entire family’s heart, we thank you and we love you.